Governor Newsom announces 38 new film projects – from animated features to big budget productions and independents – coming to the Golden State

 Animation heavy hitters enter the program

-Animated feature films were eligible for the first time in the program’s history, with today’s round awarding three inaugural projects from industry leaders – The Simpsons Movie 2 from 20th Century Studios and Phineas and Ferb from Disney Television Animation, a part of Disney Branded Television, as well as a new feature from DreamWorks Animation.
+Animated feature films were eligible for the first time in the program’s history, with today’s round awarding three inaugural projects from industry leaders — The Simpsons Movie 2 from 20th Century Studios, Phineas and Ferb from Disney Entertainment Television Animation, a part of Disney Branded Television, and a new feature from DreamWorks Animation.
 Collectively, these projects are anticipated to employ 484 cast and crew and deliver $144 million in qualified expenditures.

 “We are incredibly grateful to be the first animated feature selected by the Film Commission to receive a tax credit in California,” said Randy Lake, Chief Operating Officer for DreamWorks Animation.
 “This credit will have a massive impact on our budgets, allowing DreamWorks to hire more local talent to complement our industry-leading animators and technologists.”